Nottingham Challenger

 The Nottingham Challenger (also known as the LTA Nottingham Challenger or LTA Summer Challenger) was an annual tennis tournament played in Nottingham, England.
 The tournament was part of the ATP Challenger Tour.
-The tournament was originally held on hard courts in late October before being moved to the beginning of July and grass courts as a follow-up event to the Wimbledon Championships.
+The tournament was originally held on hardcourts in late October before being moved to the beginning of July and grass courts as a follow-up event to the Wimbledon Championships.